OWASP/www-policy/operational/covid-restrictions.md

 ### Physical Event RSVP waiver question

 Please add the following text as an RSVP question in Meetup: "If attending in person, I acknowledge that I do so at my own risk.
-OWASP recommends all participants be fully vaccinated before attending in-person events to reduce the risk of severe illness or death."
+OWASP recommends all participants be fully vaccinated before attending in-person events to reduce the risk of severe illness or death.
+The OWASP Foundation requires all attendees to pass a temperature screening and COVID symptom check, to wear masks at all times, and follow social distancing at the event."

 ### Physical Event Entrance Screening

-As of August 1, 2021, delta variant infection of fully vaccinated individuals is not well understood, so we return to mandatory masking and social distancing requirements.

 - **MANDATORY** Please continue to screen for temperature and ask symptom questions.
 Require unwell people to go home.
 Stay home if you cannot pass this test.
 Please print the first page and familiarize yourself with the rest of the document.
 Use the checklist to ask attendees to attest that they haven't had those symptoms.
 Require unwell people to go home and seek medical care.